-The dazzling success of Bitcoin tends to eclipse other crypto currencies, or altcoins, whose number is nevertheless close to 1400.
-Among them is the Ripple, cryptocurrency third in terms of market capitalization behind Bitcoin and Ethereum.
-So what is the Ripple?
-Clarification.
+The meteoric success of Bitcoin tends to eclipse other cryptocurrencies, or altcoins, which number nearly 1400.
+Among them is Ripple, the third largest cryptocurrency in terms of market capitalization behind Bitcoin and Ethereum .
+So what is Ripple?
+Clarifications.

 The Ripple, Crypto Currency and Payment Protocol

-Ripple refers to both the name of the company that originated the Ripple, the crypto currency Ripple, abbreviated as XRP, and the Ripple payment protocol, called RTXP (Ripple Transaction Protocol).
+Ripple refers to both the name of the company behind Ripple, the Ripple cryptocurrency, abbreviated as XRP, and the Ripple payment protocol, called RTXP (Ripple Transaction Protocol).

 Being both a crypto currency and a payment protocol is what primarily distinguishes the Ripple from other virtual currencies.
 Its payment protocol, very serious, is already used by major banks in the world (for example Bank of America, Credit Agricole, HSBC or Unicredit) and already competes with the traditional interbank Swift network.

 Like Bitcoin, Ripple is based on blockchain technology but the similarities end there.
 The manufacturing process of Ripple is radically different from that of Bitcoin.

 The manufacture of Bitcoin is based on mining, or mining in French, whose algorithm controls the progress and ensures that it is increasingly slow to finish at 21 million units in circulation in 2140.

 Conversely, the Ripple, it was completely mined at once, before being put on the market.
 100 billion units of XRP were thus issued but only around 39 billion are in circulation: